-Food allergies present in a myriad of ways from skin reactions, diarrhea, and even losing weight.
-Food ingredients that seem beneficial can be the cause of most allergens in dogs.
+Food allergies present in a myriad of ways.
+Your dog could suffer from skin reactions, diarrhea, and even weight loss.
+Food ingredients that seem beneficial can be the cause of allergens in dogs.

-Please note that it can take a few months for a food allergen to clear from your dog’s system because their diets are not as varied as a human’s diet.
-That means your dog may be on a hypoallergenic diet for a few months before relief is seen.
+Even when eating the right food, it can take a few months for a food allergen to clear the body.
+That means your dog may be on a hypoallergenic diet for a few months before symptoms resolve.

 Is there another way to diagnose food allergies?

-Rather than a food trial, you can also make things easier on yourself by performing a saliva test on your dog.
+Rather than a food trial, you can also make things easier on yourself by using a saliva test.
 A saliva test analyzes for food allergies and takes about 2 weeks for results.
-Once results are received, you can ensure that your dog only gets the food that they can tolerate.

 Hemopet Nutriscan tests your dog’s saliva for food allergies.
-This test is not cheap at $298 (at the time this was written) but it analyses for 24 common food ingredients that your pup could be allergic to.
-It only takes 2 weeks to get your sample analyzed, which compared to months of food trials, saves a lot of time.
-Some pet insurances pay for allergy testing so it is worth submitting a claim to determine if your insurance will reimburse.
+It analyzes for 24 common food ingredients that your pup could be allergic to.
+It takes about 2 weeks to get your sample analyzed, which compared to months of food trials, saves a lot of time.

 Some pet insurances reimburse for allergy testing.
 Check with your pet insurance to determine if you could be reimbursed.